tillgrallert/p53a1128b/press-censorship-in-ottoman-bilad-al-sham.md

 On the following pages, I will provide the legal framework under which periodicals in Beirut and Damascus operated and short publication histories of the periodicals employed for this thesis.
 I will introduce the reading public and the network of authors, editors, and censors as the writing public of Damascus to whose gaze on local affairs the historian's scrutiny is limited.
 Finally, I will turn to the question of censorship.

-# 1.1.
-Laws and newspapers: the ever expanding modernising state and the question of censorship
+# 1.1 Laws and newspapers: the ever expanding modernising state and the question of censorship {#sec-laws}

 >The typical press regime developed in three stages.
 In the first stage, newspapers were official and editing was the same as censorship.
 Privately owned, but officially subsidized, newspapers came next.
 For obvious reasons, these were also self-censored.
 Finally, when newspapers became financially independent, whether by circulation revenues, private financing, or advertising, their potential power forced the state to decide between reliance on social consensus and enactment of press censorship laws to control the contents of the periodical press.
 The Ottoman Empire, like most of its contemporary states, chose the latter.[^cf21]